jediflasher/flaswf/Readme.md

-# Simple framework to use .fla animations and GUI with Starling and Feathers.
+> FLASWF: Simple framework to use .fla animations and GUI with Starling and Feathers.